rachidlamouri/rachidlamouri/README.md

 ### Remember the Path

 I really enjoy helping people learn, and one of the biggest things that I've learned about teaching is to try and not forget the path I took to obtain the knowledge that I have today.
 Being able to identify misconceptions, having empathy for why something isn't clicking, and being able to share your mental model are all key skills for working with others.
-Also don't laugh at people that are learning: Yes, you made the same misconceptions or understand how easy it is to make certain miconceptions, but they won't have your perspective, and it will feel like you are laughing **at** them.
+Also, don't laugh at people that are learning: Yes, you made the same misconceptions or understand how easy it is to make certain miconceptions, but they won't have your perspective, and it will feel like you are laughing **at** them.

 When you're standing on top of a mountain, don't be so focused on the clear view ahead that you forget the difficulty of the journey, or you don't go back to clear an easier path for those that follow.
 Granted, this might be a poor analogy because it's not like you have to go back down the mountain once you get to the top.